Nolan Jones Player Props: Rockies vs. Brewers

-On Monday, Nolan Jones (.303 slugging percentage in past 10 games, with no homers) and the Colorado Rockies play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+On Tuesday, Nolan Jones (.313 slugging percentage in past 10 games, with no home runs) and the Colorado Rockies face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
 First pitch is at 8:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Cardinals.
+In his last game he had a hitless showing (0-for-3) against the Brewers.

 Nolan Jones Game Info & Props vs. the Brewers